Depending on the current moment in the project life cycle, an experienced project manager acts in a different manner.

 There are at least 3 useful applications of project life cycle theory that can help you manage a project:

-Just reading the next two paragraphs will make you more professional when discussing project management.
+Just reading the next two paragraphs will make you more professional when discussing project management topics.

-Here is how Project Management Process interacts with Project Life Cycle:
+Here is how the Project Management Process interacts with Project Life Cycle:

 – On a large project:

 On a small project, one Project Management Process cycle covers the whole Project Life Cycle.
 So here naming of phases and process groups can coincide.

 2. Reduce Require Project management Efforts

 Keep in mind that managing one large and complex project is harder than a series of small related projects.

 Here are four main reasons to divide a project into phases (sub-projects):

 Some projects have deliverables that are so complex that it is impossible to manage them efficiently in one run.